BioMedLab-HM/biomed-iot/README.md

 ## How it Works

 The figure below explains the functionality of Biomed IoT on a high level
-- Sensors can send data to the Biomed IoT platform via the MQTT protocol as MQTT messages to an MQTT topic (if the platform is running online, over a gateway).
+- Sensors can send data to the Biomed IoT platform (server) via the MQTT protocol as MQTT messages to an MQTT topic (or over a gateway if the platform is running online).
 - An MQTT topic is like a label that tells devices where to send or get the messages
 - On the website, the user can store data to a database, create visualizations and send data out to effector devices
 - If you already have access to a ready set up Biomed IoT, go to section [How to use](#how-to-use)